SilentNightSound/GI-Model-Importer/Guides/MonaWalkthrough.md

 <img src="https://user-images.githubusercontent.com/107697535/174457765-c59e3e10-0187-4578-9b0b-21dd47d316e7.png" width="800"/>

 7. Now that Mona is hatless, we want to export the models.
-Ensure that there is a single object named "MonaHead" and one that named "MonaBody" (and optionally one named "CharExtra" for characters that have a third part - Mona only has two).
+Ensure that there is a single object named "MonaHead" and one that named "MonaBody" (and optionally one named "CharDress"/"CharExtra" for characters that have a third/fourth part - Mona only has two).
 The option to export is under File->Export->Exports Genshin Mod folder.
 Navigate to the character folder you loaded the original data from, and export the model as "Mona.vb"

 <img src="https://user-images.githubusercontent.com/107697535/175569818-4d150043-555c-41a7-90ca-3d0e05c1c3f5.png" width="800"/>